Keyfactor/.github/profile/README.md

 </details>

-## Integrations Catalog
+## Command and Signum Integrations Catalog
-For a complete list of our orchestrator, PAM provider, and CA Gateway integrations for Command, [visit our catalog](https://keyfactor.github.io/integrations-catalog/).
+For a complete list of our orchestrator, PAM provider, and ca-gateway integrations for Command and Signum, [visit our catalog](https://keyfactor.github.io/integrations-catalog/).

 ## Keyfactor Terraform Provider (IaC)
 The Keyfactor Terraform Provider enables management of Keyfactor resources utilizing HashiCorp Terraform.
 The download and instructions for use can be found in the https://github.com/keyfactor-pub/terraform-provider-keyfactor repository.
 ### Trademarks
-This project may contain trademarks or logos for projects, products, or services.
-Any use of third-party trademarks or logos are subject to those third-party's policies.
+EJBCA® is a registered trademark owned by PrimeKey Solutions AB, a wholly-owned subsidiary of Keyfactor Inc.

+All other trademarks, registered trademarks, product names, and company names mentioned on this site are the property of their respective owners.
+Use of any of these Intellectual Property rights does not imply endorsement or affiliation.